 4 June 2013

-Sharing services and APIs within an organisation can appeal to a desire to reduce duplication, consolidate effort and improve development efficiency.
+Sharing APIs within an organisation can appeal to a desire to reduce duplication, consolidate effort and improve development efficiency.
 It’s a worthy ambition though the journey to shared services can be littered with costly traps for the unwary.
 Above all, successful sharing requires a genuine understanding that you should design services for external consumption from the very start.

 The first barrier to effective service sharing is gaining consensus over how you’re going to share.
 This can open a can of worms where you get lost in a debate over which standards, protocols and design patterns to adopt.
 Some people will want to assert a restrictive system of governance over service design in order to guarantee some level of interoperability.
 Others will prefer a looser regime in order to give them more freedom over how they design their own solutions.
 The one thing you can guarantee is that every architect will take a different approach to this – and be convinced that they are right.